 Basic Map Features

 When you first sign in, it will be zoomed out so that you can see the whole world.
 You can pan and zoom to find a particular location, or tap the geolocation button (crosshairs) to zoom in on your device’s location.
-Keep in mind that it can take some time to load all the portal data, especially if many portals are in the current view.
+Keep in mind that it can take some time to load all the map data.
 As you move around, the cell located at the center of your view will be outlined in orange, although you may have to zoom out to see it.

 If you click on a portal on the intel map, you will see most of the details that you can see on the portal information card in the scanner app.
-This includes the name of the portal; its photo; its current alignment, level and owner; the level, energy and owner of each resonator; and (if you click the appropriate tab) the type, rarity and owner of each of the portal’s mods.
+This includes the name of the portal; its photo; its current alignment, level and owner; any artifacts which may be present at the portal; the level, energy and owner of each resonator; and (if you click the appropriate tab) the type, rarity and owner of each of the portal’s mods, along with the benefits that they provide for the portal.

 The information displayed on the map can vary depending on your zoom level.
 The table below shows what is displayed at each zoom level: